HiveMQ Logo

 var client = new HiveMQClient(options);

-Passing in the HiveMQClientOptions structure, you can customize client settings and behaviour.
+Passing in the HiveMQClientOptions structure, you can customize client settings and behavior.
 This class has many options available; see all the options available.

 Connecting with Authentication